unixorn/notes/Monitorama/2018/notes.md

 ## Day 2

 ### Kishore Jalleda - Want to solve Over-Monitoring and Alert Fatigue?
 Create the right incentives!

 ### Peter Bailis - Next-Generation Observability for Next-Generation Data: Video, Sensors, Telemetry

-### Aruna Sankaranarayanan - Coordination through community: A swarm of friendly slack bots to improve knowledge sharing
+### Aruna Sankaranarayanan (Mapbox) - Coordination through community: A swarm of friendly slack bots to improve knowledge sharing
+- Small team, no documentation for a small team
+    - Was using "Learn as you go" system
+- Had timezone gap between US/India, had to rely heavily on documentation
+- On-call onboarding & setup
+    - Buddy system (3 months)
+        - Phase 1 (1 Month)
+            - Shadowing the primary engineer, mostly passively
+        - Phase 2
+            - Taking incidents together with buddy, but driving and handling smaller tasks
+        - Phase 3
+            - Taking incdients primarily, with bddy available for help if needed
+- Monitoring system
+    - Sumologic
+        - Distributed logging/metrics platform
+- Slack
+    - Increases visibility
+    - Timezone independant, easy to consume independently
+    - Allows for more eyes on problems, and involves more junior engineers and support folks where they otherwise wouldnt be
+- Slack bots
+    - Help drive down the noise
+    - Each bot Lambda function
+        - @mapbox <command> <options>
+    - Help increase visibility
+        - SumoLogic queries
+            - Used bot to make sumo queries simpler, and allows engineers who dont know the query language to interface with sumo

-### Andy Domeier - Automate Your Context
+### Andy Domeier (SPS Commerce) - Automate Your Context
+- Value velocity / performance
+    - Companies that ship faster, generally are succeeding
+- Complexity stresses the need for context
+    - Ask the right kinds of questions
+    - Create a culture of curiosity